Sumegh22/HomeRepo/com.springboot.02/src/notes/spring-famework-basic.md

 However, Filed injection cannot be achived by .xml application context, but the other two methods const and setter injection can be done using .xml

 ### Constructor-injection vs Field-injection vs Setter-injection:
-1. In Constructor-injection, the @Autowired component has to be applied on top of constructor and the DI is perfomed by injecting bean using constructor.
+1. In Constructor-injection, the @Autowired annotation has to be applied on top of constructor and the DI is perfomed by injecting bean using constructor.
-2. In Setter-injection,
+2. In Setter-injection, the @Autowired annotation has to be applied on top of setter method which is setting value of the property (bean) which is a component or dependency for current class
-3. Field-injection,
+3. Field-injection, the easiest of 'em in this case, apply @Autowired annotation, right on top of the field or variable declaration. and Spring will handle the rest